 The coronavirus pandemic has shown that plans can change easily.
 Whatever you predict today may not be correct tomorrow.
 You need to continually keep up with the latest trends and projections to get ahead of the game.

 Email sending volume grew 7% in 2020 over 2019, increasing nearly threefold compared to the previous year.
 Due to the uncertainty of the epidemic, businesses have to change their strategy and reach out to their existing customers.
 And emails became the primary channel to inform people of new working hours, virtual events, new online chances, etc.

 So, what will be the most suitable approach for your business’s email marketing in this upcoming year?
-Follow our article to find out seven email marketing trends for 2021.
+Follow our article to find out seven email marketing trends.

 Table of contents